MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 * "_id" = barcode
 * "product_name" = name
-* "nutriscore_grade" = nutriscore
+* "nutriscore_grade" = Nutri-Score
 * "url" = url
-* "quantity" : quantity (optional field, used to specify some food product having same name but different barcode because of different quantity).
+* "quantity" = quantity (optional field, used to specify some food product having same name but different barcode because of different quantity).
-* "compared_to_category" = compared_to_category (unique keyword used to find a relevant substitute).
+* "compared_to_category" = compared_to_category (unique keyword used to find a relevant substitution food).

-Table 'category' : element in the "categories_tags" list = name in the table
+Table 'category' :

+* "categories_tags" = list where each element is a row in the table (name field)

-Table 'store' : element in the "stores_tags" list = name in the table (optional field)
+Table 'store' :

+* "stores_tags" = list where each element is a row in the table (name field)

 **Local database :**